hburden/DAT255/README.md

 ## Learning outcomes
 In this course you will learn how to design and develop software, and to manage projects, using the following agile principles:

+- Creating value for an external customer
-- The customer is a part of the development team Incremental development
+- Incremental development
 - The developer should not be hindered by the process
 - Embrace changes
 - Continuous refactoring (restructuring) of the design